DNXLabs/DMS/README.md

-## 8 - Before create DMS Tasks, you have to go through the AWS Documentation and make sure
+## 8 - Enable pre requirements on the RDS Source

-Source and Target have the pre requirements
+Before create DMS Tasks, you have to go through the AWS Documentation and make sure Source and Target have the pre requirements

 For the source Oracle database, please refer to the section "Working with an Amazon-Managed Oracle Database as a Source for AWS DMS" on the link below: